6Marzel9/-ZeroMoon/readme.md

 **Meaning for Users**
 - **Passive Earnings**: Hold 0Moon and automatically earn more from transaction activity.
 - **Increasing Reward Rates**: As the project matures (burn and LP limits reached), the reflection fee percentage increases, enhancing rewards.
 - **Fairness**: By excluding most contract addresses, reflections primarily benefit individual holders.
+Furthermore, residual contract tokens are also channeled back to holders.
 - **Efficiency**: The O(1) scaling factor method is gas-efficient and highly scalable.

 ---